Health Professional Responsibilities

 - Avoid prescribing medicines unavailable within your system or financially inaccessible, which may drive patients to unsafe sources.

-- Ensure patients understand their treatment plan and the importance of obtaining medicines from legitimate outlets.
+- Ensure patients understand their treatment plan.

 All Healthcare Providers

-Communication must be clear, calm, and non-alarmist to avoid unnecessary fear, stigma, or loss of trust in the health system
+- Communication must be clear, calm, and non-alarmist to avoid unnecessary fear, stigma, or loss of trust in the health system.

-Roles and Responsibilities for Healthcare Providers:
+Roles and Responsibilities for Health Professionals:

-Perform Routine Visual Inspections:
+Perform Routine Visual Inspections

 - Ensure products match reference samples when available.

-Recognize Patient Level Red Flags
+Recognize Patient-Level Red Flags

 Cultivate a Culture of Safe Reporting

-Roles and Responsibilities for Healthcare Providers:
+Roles and Responsibilities for Health Professionals:

 Immediate Actions